 Daria blinked.
 "What did I do?"

-"Nothing, but it's impartial and it's common sense.
+"Nothing, but restricting you both is impartial and it's common sense.
 Girls your age have no business being in sketchy taverns.
 Maybe when you're married and established professionals, but not now!"

 Quinn drew back, eyes already filling with her on-call tears.
 "I hope you know you've ruined my social life!"

 She spun around on her heels and stormed up the stairs.
-Helen leaned back in her chair and rubbed her temples.
+Mom leaned back in her chair and rubbed her temples.

 "Late night for him, they're having a networking session in High Town."
 She sighed.
 "I did not think living here would be so difficult."